 Social work prepares students for professional practice in schools, juvenile and adult courts, hospitals, community development agencies, counseling agencies, agencies serving older adults, state social service agencies, and other organizations and agencies serving individuals, families, groups and communities.

-Gerontology is an interdisciplinary program with faculty from anthropology, biology, education, economics, nursing, optometry, psychology, social work and sociology.
+Gerontology is an interdisciplinary program with faculty from anthropology, biology, economics, nursing, optometry, psychology, and social work.
 Students may also take courses in Business Administration or Nonprofit Management.

 Bachelor of Social Work (BSW)